thedman9052/anirank/README.md

 - See results list

 Backend functionality:
-- Implement mattkrick's EdmondsBlossom javascript function
+- JeffHoogland's pypair, using NetworkX for matching
-- Port JeffHoogland's pypair to javascript using EdmondsBlossom instead of networkx
+- Flask
-- Port my own anirank python program to javascript
+- Heroku